Genomon-Project/paplot-doc/quick_start.rst

 1. Install paplot
 ---------------------------

-| paplot is confirmed to work on python2.7 and python 3.5.
+| paplot is confirmed to work on Python2.7 and Python 3.5.
-| Currently, paplot uses no dependent packages.
+| At present, paplot requires only standard packages.

 .. code-block:: bash